How does surge protector work

 When should I replace my surge protector?

-You should replace your surge protector if it has been exposed to a major power surge, if the indicator light is no longer illuminated, or if it's more than 3-5 years old.
+You should replace your surge protector if the protection indicator light goes out, if it has been subjected to a major surge, or if it's more than 3-5 years old.

 Connect with certified professionals in your area